 Ten years later the strongly grown number of clients made it necessary to buy a car.

-In 1939 the entry as general partnership (offene Handelsgesellschaft OHG) in the trade register was made.
+In 1939 the entry as general partnership (offene Handelsgesellschaft) in the trade register was made.
 Franz Miederhoff employed his sons Albert and Friedrich as co-partners after both had gratuated with a commercial education in Sundern.